jrmolloy2/jba-code-challenge/README.md

 |------|------|------|-------|
 | 1 | 311 | 01/01/1991 | 320 |

-I made the following assumptions
+I made the following assumptions:

 - All precipitation files (.pre) would be structured the same.
 For example, I assumed that the flags such as 'Grid-ref=', 'Years=' and 'Missing=' would be the same for all .pre files.
 - Although the example file provided can be read into memory without issues, I assumed that different time periods could be selected to export the precipitation file (e.g. more than ten years) so I chose a solution that would iterate over the file instead.
 - All measurements are in millimetres.

-To extract the relevant data, I used a combination of regex and string methods to transform the information in a JSON-like list of dictionaries (as shown in the example below).
+To extract the relevant data, I used a combination of regex and string methods to transform the information into a JSON-like list of dictionaries (as shown in the example below).

 ```python
 example_data = [